 Root Causes of ‘Roomba Charging Error 8’

-Charging error 8 indicates that the Roomba can’t charge itself correctly.
-It could be that either the charging station is faulty or the charging connectors are dusty.
+Either the charging station is faulty, or the charging connectors (pins) are dusty.

-Aside from these, if you are charging your Roomba close to heating sources such as vents, baseboard heaters, or radiators, this could also be a factor.
+Aside from these issues, if you are charging your Roomba close to heating sources such as vents, baseboard heaters, or radiators, this could also be a factor.

 In such cases, before checking the connectors or resetting the battery, performing a cool reboot can do the trick.